Jagratigodake/ibmcloudantsample/README.md

 ## Learning Objectives
 This guide shows you how can you create and deploy a PHP web application on IBM Cloud and connect and manage a Cloudant database instance on IBM Cloud.
-You will also learn how to fetch the required data from cloudant using search index queries.
+You will also learn how to fetch the required data from Cloudant using search index queries.

 ## Prerequisites
 - An IBM Cloud Account.
 (You can create one here, and get 30 days free trial)